magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 	2. All other files are considered similar for all locales, and are copied from the deployed locale.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-By similar files we mean...
+By similar files we mean files, that are locale-(or theme-, or area-)independent.
+These files might include CSS, images, fonts.
 </div>

-<p class="q">What would be the best definition for similar files?</p>
+<p class="q">IS it a good definition for similar files?</p>

 This approach minimizes the deployment time required for multiple locales.
 Though a lot of files are duplicated.

 ## Compact strategy

 The compact strategy avoids duplicating of files for themes, areas and locales.
-Instead, the similar files are stored in "base" sub-directories.
+Instead, the similar files are stored in the "base" sub-directories.
-For the best possible result, three levels of similarity are allocated: area, theme, and  locale.
-"Basic" sub-directories are created for all combinations.
+For the best possible result, three scopes of possible similarity are allocated: area, theme, and  locale.
+"Basic" sub-directories are created for all combinations of these scopes.

 The following table describes the patterns used for creating these sub-directories and distributing files between them: